 If you've added any fonts from Adobe or from Typography.com (Hoefler), you'll be able to switch to these sources as well.
 (If you haven't added fonts from those sources, these options won't be available in the dropdown.)

-"System fonts" will show you the fonts that are currently available locally on your computer.
+Uploaded fonts will show you the fonts that are currently available on your website.

 Currently Active Fonts